tomtruitt/docs.erisindustries.com/tutorials/getting-started.md

 sudo apt-get install eris
 ```

-### yum installation
+### RPM Package Installation

-We now have (experimental) `yum` support for most current versions of Fedora, CentOS, RHEL, etc. If you wish to use yum to install `eris` then you will perform the following:
+We now have (experimental) RPM support for most current versions of Fedora, CentOS, RHEL, etc. If you wish to use `yum` to install `eris` then you will perform the following:

 ```bash
 sudo su -c "curl -sSL https://yum.eris.industries/eris.repo > /etc/yum.repos.d/eris.repo"
 yum install eris-cli
 ```

-Yum support is still quite experimental, so please do not rely on it, but please do let us know any issues you have with the installation and we will make sure to address those as quickly as we can.
+RPM support is still quite experimental, so please do let us know of any issues you have with this installation and we will make sure to address those as quickly as we can.

 ### Building From Source